santhosh2323/Restaurant_Robot_Application/README.md

 # Restaurant_Robot_Application
-Repository contains algorithm which manages the process of cafe robot
+Package contains algorithm which manages the process of cafe robot to take orders from the kitchen and delivers to the respective tables and returns to home position.